aolson078/stick_rpg_clone/README.md

 Bad weather closes the park and deal spots, and special seasonal encounters offer small bonuses or penalties.

+Each season now begins with its own Festival side quest.
+Completing these limited-time quests or participating in seasonal events can earn unique rewards like extra tokens or produce.
+Keep an eye on the calendar so you don't miss out!

 Your apartment can also be improved.
 While inside the Home you can buy a Comfy Bed, Decorations, or a Study Desk.
 These upgrades boost your energy recovery and may grant daily bonuses when you sleep.
 Crafted furniture items can be